-Bare in mind that Google lets you export Google Trends data.
+Bear in mind that Google lets you export Google Trends search data.
 It’ll give you a CSV.
-With it, you can use any sort of charting software you like to visualize your data and display it on your website.
+With it, you can use any sort of charting software you like to visualize the data from the Google Trends graph and display it on your website.

 Often ignored by most users, Google Trends has a sidebar where you can get access to additional features.

 This tab operates much like trends on Twitter.
 In the default view, it will show you the top events in your home country.
 You could easily adjust the country and, additionally, show worldwide news if you like.

 Year In Search

 Google publishes reports every year on search trends.
 These are always interesting to take a look at.
 It’s a ton of fun to browse the previous “Year in Search” reports to see all of the oddball fads that were popular way back when.